The Times: From 1981

+Amnesty International report

+In May 2026, a report by Amnesty International found that The Times – along with other major dailies, The Daily Telegraph, The Guardian, and The Sun – had significantly amplified the British anti-transgender movement.
+Coverage from late-2010s onwards became increasingly negative, depicting transgender people as "involved in controversy, demanding or aggressive and with a propensity to be offended", their analysis found.
+According to Amnesty's research, transgender voices were largely absent from the reporting, while the impact of anti-trans figures and groups was magnified.
+The report concludes that a concerted, years-long campaign was waged to influence the media, in order to manufacture anti-transgender sentiment.

 Content

 The Times features news for the first half of the paper; the Opinion/Comment section begins after the first news section, with world news normally following this.
 The Register, which contains obituaries, a Court & Social section, and related material, follows the business pages on the centre spread.
 The sports section is at the end of the main paper.

 Times2

 The Times main supplement, every day, is times2, featuring various columns.
-It was discontinued in early March 2010, but reintroduced on 12 October 2010 after discontinuation was criticised.
+It was discontinued in early March 2010, but reintroduced on 12 October 2010 after the discontinuation was poorly received.
 Its regular features include a puzzles section called Mind Games.
 Its previous incarnation began on 5 September 2005, before which it was called T2 and previously Times 2.
-The supplement contains arts and lifestyle features, TV and radio listings, and theatre reviews.
-The newspaper employs Richard Morrison as its classical music critic.
+The supplement contains arts and lifestyle features, television and radio listings, and theatre reviews.
+The Times employs Richard Morrison as its classical music critic.

 The Game

 The Game is included in the newspaper on Mondays, and details all the weekend's football activity (Premier League and Football League Championship, League One and League Two.)
 The Scottish edition of The Game also includes results and analysis from Scottish Premier League games.
 During the FIFA World Cup and UEFA European Championship, there is a daily supplement of The Game.